Nannbenda: Production

-Music
+Soundtrack

 The film's soundtrack album and background score was composed by Harris Jayaraj.
 The soundtrack album consists of six tracks.
 Harris is collaborating with Udhayanidhi Stalin for the third time in this project.
 The music rights were purchased by Sony Music India.
 The track list of the soundtrack was released by Sony Music on 19 December 2014.
 A video teaser of the "Nee Sunno New Moono" song was released by Udhayanidhi on his YouTube production page on 21 December 2014.
 The album was released on 23 December 2014.
 Actors Suriya and Arya attended the audio launch as chief guests.
 The soundtrack received positive reviews from critics, who felt that it was 'pleasant' with 'freshness in sound quality'.

 Release

 The satellite rights of the film were sold to Sun TV.